 Before dropping in discharge instructions, you must write a few sentences “personalizing” them.
 This should include diagnosis, tests and the results and brief treatment plan

 At the end after discharge is place, you must return to the chart, enter “my note” and “refresh” in order to pull in the disposition and clinical impression.

+If the patient is to be discharged with a prescription, it MUST be printed and co-signed by the attending!!